mautic/mautic-documentation/pages/12.Plugins/18.VTiger/docs.en.md

 This plugin can push a contact to the vTiger CRM when a contact makes some action.

-If you don't have a vTiger CRM account yet, [create it][create it].
+If you don't have a vTiger CRM account yet, [create it][vTiger-crm].

 **Warning** The cloud Vtiger instances have the _Leads_ module disabled by default.
 This will cause error message `Permission to perform the operation is denied` on plugin edit form.
 Enable the _Leads_ module and the plugin load the custom field mapping form.